IyalooShivute-IS/networkwalks-B082-week2-Phase1-2/README.md

 ## PENETRATION TESTING REPORT

-The **Week 2 Penetration Testing Report** of contain full details of Phase 1: Reconnaissance & Footprinting as well as Phase 2: Scanning & Network Discovery cis hereto attached and bellow it the overview:
+The **Week 2 Penetration Testing Report** containing full details of Phase 1: Reconnaissance & Footprinting as well as Phase 2: Scanning & Network Discovery is hereto attached and bellow is the overview:

 - Introduction
 - Tool utilized and their purposes